itmo-cet-sem/franky/README.md

 In the `fronted` directory, you can run:

 Runs the app in the development mode.
+Running on `http://localhost:3000/`
     npm start

 Builds the app for production to the `build` folder.